One of Trinidad's finest

 Birth of the Australian opener Andrew Hilditch, a qualified solicitor.
 But as a batsman, Hilditch never managed to cut out the hook, a stroke that consistently brought about his downfall.
 Both his Test centuries came in the space of three innings, against West Indies and England in a purple patch in 1984-85, but his penchant for the fatal hook shot soon became a standing joke on that England tour of 1985.
 He played only one Test after that - and he was out twice hooking Richard Hadlee.
 Hilditch had no reasonable defence, and was dumped for good as Australia turned to Geoff Marsh and David Boon.
-Hilditch was also Test cricket's second handled-the-ball victim: in Perth in 1978-79, he was the non-striker when he returned a loose throw to the bowler, Sarfraz Nawaz.
-Sarfraz appealed and Hilditch was given out.
+Hilditch was also Test cricket's second handled-the-ball victim: in Perth in 1978-79, he was the non-striker when he returned a loose throw to the bowler, Sarfraz Nawaz, who appealed, whereupon Hilditch was given out.
 He served as Australia's chairman of selectors in the mid-2000s.

 Birth of Imran Farhat, a free-stroking left-hand Pakistan batsman.
 Farhat was born into a sporting family; his father and one sister played badminton, another sister played hockey and brother Humayun represented Pakistan in cricket.
 Farhat made a century in his sixth Test, against South Africa in 2003, and another against India four Tests later.
 In 200,7 upset at being overlooked by the selectors, Farhat joined the unofficial ICL.
-He returned to the official fold in 2009, scoring an unbeaten century in Napier in his comeback series, but faded out of the Test side a year later - though he played ODIs until mid-2013.
+He returned to the fold in 2009, scoring an unbeaten century in Napier in his comeback series, but faded out of the Test side a year later - though he played a match in 2013, and also made an ODI comeback that year.